nhsd-exeter/dos-integration/test/integration/README.md

 This step sends the current stored change_event to the API Gateway of the selected environment.

-### Then the "lambda" lambda shows field "field" with message "message"
+### Then the "lambda" lambda shows field "field" with value "message"

 This is a generic log check step that will ensure a value is found in a certain field of a lambdas logs.